 How is the J3CR Crystal Blue different from the J2CR Crystal Blue?

 The J2CR Crystal Blue is the safer all-around hybrid pick.
-The J3CR Crystal Blue is wider and more square, so it should feel more stable on blocks and counters but gives up some of the J2CR's hybrid-shape balance.
+The J3CR Crystal Blue is wider and more square — more stable on blocks and counters, less hybrid balance than J2.

 How much does the J3CR Crystal Blue cost?